wsjk/Capstone_1/README.md

 #### Crew
 Boxplots of the crew and their respective film credits are provided for those with the most `hits` and `flops` in their list of credits.
-The crew consists of anyone other than actors including directors, executive producers, editors, writers, cinematographers, directors of photography.
+The crew consists of anyone other than actors including directors, executive producers, editors, writers, cinematographers, and directors of photography.

 ###### Directors
-The most consistently successful director according to the boxplots below is Joss Whedon.
+The most consistently successful director according to the boxplots of cumulative net reveue below is Joss Whedon.
 And Morgan J. Freeman takes the prize for being the least successful director.

 ![box_top_dir]

 ![box_worst_dir]

-Looking at the revenue history of the top Directors show that Joss Whedon's films may have accumulated the most revenue, but James Cameron has helmed the single most successful movie.
+Looking at the revenue history of the top Directors, Joss Whedon's films may have accumulated the most revenue, but James Cameron has helmed the single most successful movie.
+The track record of Director's are also a little less erratic compared to actors.

 <div>
     <a href="https://plot.ly/~wsjk/47/?share_key=ZmVoy1EEJx20iDyqxsdqAd" target="_blank" title="Plot 47" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/47.png?share_key=ZmVoy1EEJx20iDyqxsdqAd" alt="Plot 47" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

 ###### Writers
+The clear winner for most successful writer in terms of cumulative net revenue, as well as the most successful writer/director combo, is James Cameron.
+Although, Cameron only has two writing credits to his name.
+It is also interesting to note that a majority of the successful writers are also directors.

 ![box_top_writer]

+The least successful writers are Ken Hixon and James Gray.
+It is surprising to find Paul Thomas Anderson in this group considering the critical praise his films regularly receive.
+This provides evidence of the disparity between a film's reception by the general public and film critics.

 ![box_worst_writer]

 <div>